apollographql/federation/atlas/readme.md

 &#8220;A point in the graph&#8221; might be represented in many ways, for example:
 - a token within a schema file
 - a token within a query against a particular schema
-- the type or other schema element associated with some universal resource identifier (an `atlas:` uri, for example).
+- the type or other schema element associated with some universal resource identifier (an atlas URL, for example).

 For each point in the graph, there are various things we'll want to know:
 - for types: